Becoming a Counsellor

 And learn to network….really network ….
 Don’t just to think of how contacts might benefit you, but how you might benefit each other.
-Many students of the ACS Distance Education counselling diploma have found that the contacts they have made whilst studying their course and interviewing professional counsellors resulted in counselling jobs.
+Many graduates of the ACS Distance Education Counselling Diploma have found that the contacts they have made whilst studying their course and interviewing professional counsellors resulted in counselling jobs.
 If you are sincere, committed, willing to learn, have a genuinely caring, warm attitude towards others, and are able to listen to others without imposing your ideas or opinions, then opportunities for employment may find you.

 For related information, see article 'Counselling Work'.

 You can view all of our Counselling And Pscyhology courses in the courses directory.

 If you have any questions or want more information about our courses, please get in touch with us today.

 Phone us on (UK) 01384 442752 (International) +44 (0) 1384 442752,